 The book, The Healing of America by T. R. Reid, reviews multiple health care systems from around the world.
 Reid finds that “every developed country except the United States has designed a health care system that covers every resident.”
 He also learns that “every nation’s health care system reflects that nation’s moral values.”
 Reid reviews many statistics that show how the health of US citizens is worse than the health of most other citizens in industrial countries.

-The “Medicare for all,” concept of single-payer health insurance mandates a governmental or quasi-public agency organizing health care financing, while the delivery of care remains largely in private hands.
-The customer in a national single-payer system is now simply the resident and taxpayer.
+The “Medicare for all,” concept of single-payer health insurance mandates a governmental or quasi-public agency organizing health care financing.
+Meanwhile, the delivery of care remains largely in private hands.
+Currently, the customer in a national single-payer system is simply the resident and taxpayer.
 The national system will pool risks as is done for Medicare currently, but guarantee coverage for all.
 There are many sources that describe this concept well.

 The typical issue raised about single-payer health care is that some residents will need more care than what they pay into the system as a taxpayer.
-Responsible taxpayers don’t like to have their tax dollars pay for someone who may be unhealthy, or elects to utilize expensive emergency care unnecessarily.
-Other issues to single-payer national health care are discussed as we examine the opposite alternative next.
+Surely, responsible taxpayers don’t like to have their tax dollars pay for someone who may be unhealthy.
+Similarly, they don’t want to pay for someone who elects to utilize expensive emergency care unnecessarily.
+Other issues to single-payer national health care are also discussed as we examine the opposite alternative next.

 Free market health care

-I recently finished reading The Righteous Mind – Why Good People are Divided By Politics and Religion by Jonathan Haidt and found in it a great description of free-market health care.
+I recently finished reading The Righteous Mind – Why Good People are Divided By Politics and Religion by Jonathan Haidt.
+In it, I found a great description of free-market health care.
 The book quotes an article by David Goldhill, a businessman whose father was killed by hospital inquired infection in 2007.
 Here is the direct quote from the book: